openhealthcare/opal/doc/docs/reference/panels_templatetags.md

 ### {% record_timeline ... %}

-Similar to `record_panel`, `record_timeline` renders a penel for a given record as a timeline - particularly useful for subrecord types where the date is a key field.
+Similar to `record_panel`, `record_timeline` renders a panel for a given record as a timeline - particularly useful for subrecord types where the date is a key field.

     {% load panels %}